-Exiting a room
+Exiting a room (fire)

-- Before opening any door, feel the doorknob with the back of your hand.
+- Before opening any door (during a fire), feel the doorknob with the back of your hand.
 Do not open the door if it is hot. - Brace yourself behind the door, crouch low, and open the door slightly if it is warm. - Stay low if the area is smoky.
 If heat or heavy smoke is present, close the door and stay in your room.

-Leaving the building
+Leaving the building (fire)

-- Look for all available exits, including fire escapes, and use the quickest, safest route. - Try to rescue others ONLY if you can do so safely on your way out of the building. - Move away from the building and out of the way of the fire department. - Don't go back into the building until the fire department says it is safe to do so.
+- Look for all available exits, including fire escapes, and use the quickest, safest route. - Try to rescue others ONLY if you can do so safely on your way out of the building. - Move away from the building and out of the way of the fire department. - Warn others that may be entering of the threat when safe to do so. - Don't go back into the building until the fire department says it is safe to do so.